 Instruct the editor to change the second paragraph in 12.7.6.1 General as follows:

-The FT initial mobility domain association uses the FT 4-way handshake to establish an initial PTKSA, GTKSA and, if management frame protection is enabled, an IGTKSA, and if beacon protection is enabled, a BIGTKSA, that is based on this protocol.
+The FT initial mobility domain association uses the FT 4-way handshake to establish an initial PTKSA, GTKSA and, if management frame protection is enabled, an IGTKSA, if beacon protection is enabled, a BIGTKSA, and if WUR frame protection is negotiated, a WIGTK, that is based on this protocol.
 The FT 4-way handshake protocol is described in 13.4 (FT initial mobility domain association).

 12.7.6.4 4-way handshake message 3